ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 import UpstashSVG from "../../images/logos/upstash.svg";
 import WarpStreamSVG from "../../images/logos/warpstream.svg";

-# Integrating Kafka with ClickHouse Cloud
+# Integrating with ClickHouse Cloud

 ## Introduction

 [ClickPipes](https://clickhouse.com/cloud/clickpipes) is a managed integration platform that makes ingesting data from a diverse set of sources as simple as clicking a few buttons.
 Designed for the most demanding workloads, ClickPipes's robust and scalable architecture ensures consistent performance and reliability.

 ![ClickPipes stack](./images/clickpipes_stack.png)

 ## Creating your first ClickPipe